-Our Compensation Committee is responsible for establishing and administering the compensation policies applicable to our directors, officers and key personnel, for determining the compensation arrangements for our Chairman, President and Chief Executive Officer and for evaluating the performance of senior management.
+Our Compensation Committee is responsible for establishing and administering the compensation policies applicable to our directors, officers and key personnel, for determining the compensation arrangements to our Chairman, President and Chief Executive Officer and for evaluating the performance of senior management.
 Our Compensation Committee operates under a written charter effective as of December 24, 2003.
 A copy of that charter, as may be amended from time to time, is available on our web site, located at www.celsion.com.
 Additional copies of the charter are available upon written request to us.
 Our Compensation Committee does not delegate the authority to approve compensation policies and actions affecting our named executive officers or directors.
 Our Compensation Committee applies discretion in determining compensation for our executives.
 Our Compensation Committee has not established any equity or other security ownership requirements or guidelines in respect of its executive officers.
-Our Chairman, President and Chief Executive Officer assists our Compensation Committee in evaluating the performance of other executive officers and by providing information to directors as and when requested, such as salary surveys and compensation prior to referring to it in determining executive compensation.
+Our Chairman, President and Chief Executive Officer assists our Compensation Committee in evaluating the performance of other executive officers and by providing information to directors as and when requested, such as salary surveys and compensation paid by our competitors, to the extent such information is publicly available.
+Members of our Compensation Committee undertake to verify such information prior to referring to it in determining executive compensation.
 The compensation of our Chairman, President and Chief Executive Officer is determined by our Compensation Committee based on our Compensation Committee's evaluation of his performance and with reference to such external or competitive data as they consider necessary.
-The compensation of the other named executive officers is determined by our Compensation for use and the recommendations of our Chairman, President and Chief Executive Officer.
+The compensation of the other named executive officers is determined by our Compensation Committee based on its evaluation of their individual performance and the recommendations of our Chairman, President and Chief Executive Officer.

-Mr. Hooper (Chairman) and Drs.
-Chow and Martinez currently comprise our Compensation Committee.
+Mr. Hooper (Chairman), and Dr. Chow currently comprise our Compensation Committee.
 Our Board has determined that all members of our Compensation Committee are independent under the applicable Nasdaq rules.